Dissipative protection of a GKP qubit in a high-impedance superconducting circuit driven by a microwave frequency comb: Introduction

 In this paper, we propose to engineer a true doubly modular Hamiltonian in the rotating frame of a state-of-the-art Josephson circuit.
 The method, similar to the twirling-based engineering introduced in Ref.~\cite{conrad2021twirling}, is schematically represented in Fig.~\ref{fig:schematic}.
 A Josephson junction allows the coherent tunneling of Cooper pairs across a high-impedance circuit mode, translating its state by $\pm 2e$ along the charge axis of phase-space.
 Modulating the tunneling rate with fast pulses, we ensure that such translations occur every quarter period of the target mode only, and let the state rotate freely in phase-space in-between pulses.
 As a result, the state evolves in discrete steps on a square grid, which matches the GKP code lattice for the proper choice of target mode impedance.
 We combine this novel approach with dissipation-engineering techniques successfully employed to stabilize Schrödinger cat states~\cite{leghtas2015confining,lescanne2020exponential}, so that the target oscillator autonomously stabilizes in the GKP code manifold.
 Mathematical analysis and numerical simulations show that this strategy can enhance the logical qubit coherence far beyond that of the underlying circuit.
 Moreover, we describe how to control encoded qubits with fault-tolerant Clifford gates, paving the way toward a high-fidelity quantum computing architecture based on GKP qubits.\\

 The paper is organized as follows.
 In Sec.~\ref{sec:gkp}, we review the properties of idealized GKP states and their realistic, finite-energy counterparts.
 In Sec.~\ref{sec:modular dissip}, we propose a dissipative dynamics based on four modular Lindblad operators stabilizing the finite-energy GKP code, and benchmark its error-correction performances against the dominant decoherence channels plaguing superconducting resonators.
 In Sec.~\ref{sec:hamiltonian}, we show how to engineer a doubly modular Hamiltonian in a high-impedance, parametrically driven Josephson circuit.
 In Sec.~\ref{sec:dissipationengineering}, we combine this method with reservoir engineering techniques to obtain the target modular dissipation.
-In Sec.\ref{sec:noise}, we briefly discuss the impact of various noise processes and that of circuit fabrication constraints and disorder.
-We refer the reader to the Supplemental materials for a more detailed analysis.
-Finally, in Sec.~\ref{sec:gates} we sketch how to fault-tolerantly control encoded GKP qubits with Clifford gates.
+In Sec.~\ref{sec:noise}, we briefly discuss the impact of various noise processes and that of circuit fabrication constraints and disorder.
+We refer the reader to the Appendices for a more detailed analysis.
+Finally, in Sec.~\ref{sec:gates} we sketch how to control encoded GKP qubits with protected Clifford gates and how to measure their Pauli operators.